raftario/zwc/README.md

 [Try out the WebAssembly compiled version !](https://raftario.github.io/zwc/)

+## Usage

+### Web

+There is a [WebAssembly compiled version of the tool](https://raftario.github.io/zwc/) available.
+No need to install anything, just open the page in any modern browser and let the magic happen.

+### CLI

+Alternatively, you can clone this repository and run `cargo install --path cli` to install the command-line version of the tool on your system.
+The binary will be available as `zwcamo`.

 ## Why

 [StegCloak](https://github.com/KuroLabs/stegcloak) popped on my GitHub dashboard feed and I thought it was pretty cool, and decided to reimplement it myself for fun.